Physics 3333/ CFB 3333 Research Paper Topics

 These are only suggestions.
 Feel free to submit your own topic for approval.

 - Profiles in pseudoscience: Adnan Oktar (a.k.a.
-Harun Yahya)
+Harun Yahya).
+Islamic claims of creationism.

-- Profiles in pseudoscience: Randell Mills (the crackpot behind hydrinos, which do not exist)
+- Profiles in pseudoscience: Randell Mills (the crackpot behind hydrinos, which do not exist).
+Claims of a so far unobserved energy state of hydrogen.

 - Chronic Fatigue Syndrome and XMRV